 Incidentally, a soon-to-be-published study seems to indicate that climbing chalk is very effective at de-activating viruses very quickly, which would be great news for climbers!

-All hire equipment will be available as usual, except for chalk bags.
+All hire equipment will be available as usual.

 Café and reception restrictions

 We are currently selling cuppas, cakes, pre-packed snacks and bottled drinks.
 We hope to get back to a full service soon.